 Master's Thesis Award

-The Master's Thesis Award recognizes the completion of an outstanding thesis by an AASP student member (thesis must have been completed between January 1 - December 31, 2023).
-The recipient receives a check for $500, a waived AASP Annual Conference registration fee in the year of the award, and a plaque awarded during the conference.
+The Master's Thesis Award recognizes the completion of an outstanding thesis by an Association for Applied Sport Psychology (AASP) student member (thesis must have been completed between January 1 - December 31, 2025).
+The recipient receives a check for $1,000, a waived AASP Annual Conference registration fee in the year of the award, and a plaque awarded during the conference.

 Award Criteria